keyboardio/Kaleidoscope/UPGRADING.md

 Older versions of the plugin used to provide EEPROM storage for the settings only optionally, when it was explicitly enabled via the `TypingBreaks.enableEEPROM()` method.
 Similarly, the Focus hooks were optional too.

-Both of them are unconditionally enabled now, because they add so much to the plugin.
-This means that any calls to `TypingBreaks.enableEEPROM()` can be safely removed, the method is deprecated, a no-op by now.
-The method will be removed by **2019-01-14**.

 Storing the settable settings in EEPROM makes it depend on `Kaleidoscope-EEPROM-Settings`, which should be initialized before this plugin is.

 ### Redial